dredge-bio/dredge/documentation/instructions.md

 ## Gene expression matrix { data-field="expressionMatrix" }

 Next, we will configure the transcript abundance matrix and pairwise comparison tables.
-You must provide a **transcript abundance matrix** file, a tab-separated table of transcript abundance values (counts or normalized reads).
+You must provide a **transcript abundance matrix** file, a tab-separated table of transcript abundance values (i.e. RPKM or counts, though counts must be normalized to counts per million within each replicate).
 Each row in the table represents a unique transcript, and each column represents a replicate.
 The header row should contain replicate IDs that match those in the **project design file**.
 The first column should be a list of every transcript in the dataset.
 The top-leftmost cell of the table should be empty.

 Example: https://github.com/dredge-bio/example-dataset/blob/master/expression_matrix.tsv